hamstergene/hamstergene.github.io/_posts/2021-10-30-do-not-use-unsigned-for-nonnegativity.md

 It does not matter if the value can never be negative; the intermediate results of arithmetical operations may still be.
 One can't know which operations other programmers will do with such non-negative value:

 * Negative array length does not make sense, but subtracting two lengths from each other does.
-* Array indexes can not be negative during element access, but can be during computations.
+* Array indexes can not be negative during element access, but the offset between indexes can.

 Use unsigned for values that are not integers and/or not subject to arithmetic: